jschmacht/tax2peptide/README.md

 All needed databases will be downloaded to specified path (option --path).
 If not specified a folder with name databases_DATE will be used as default.

 Examples of usage:
-if installed via pip exchange path/to/tax2peptide.py with: python -m tax2peptide
+If installed via pip exchange path/to/tax2peptide.py with: python -m tax2peptide
 ```
 tax2peptide.py -d uniprot -i path/to/input/taxon_ID_file  -> new Folder databases_DATE with: taxdump.tar.gz, uniprot.fasta
 ```